Law Provides Real Consequences for Acts Involving Counterfeit Controlled Substances

 Q: Can a conviction affect my driver’s license?

 A: Yes.
-In addition to the other penalties described above, a person convicted of violating this law will have his or her driver’s license suspended for at least six months and up to five years.
+In addition to the other penalties described above, a person convicted of violating this law may have his or her driver’s license suspended for at least six months and up to five years.

 Q: I have a professional license.
 Can my professional license be affected if I’m convicted of violating this law?